ganlvtech/mysql-mongodb-simple-kv-pair-benchmark/README.md

 | MongoDB Read | 51.6s / 200000 find * 1000 bytes |

 So, is RDBMS slow and NoSQL fast?
 Is there any problem in my test script?

+I could also test using InnoDB with auto commit disabled (`SET AUTOCOMMIT=0;`).
+It got same time like MyISAM.
+When auto commit enabled.
+It costs 30 times time as the former one.
+7.2s for 2000 insert * 1000 bytes.

+MySQL is really fast if you use bulk insert or `SET AUTOCOMMIT=0` before insert. (`BEGIN TRANSACTION` and `COMMIT` is same as `autocommit=0`) You cannot say that MySQL is slow than MongoDB generally.
+But you can say that under specific circumstances.
+What's more.
+You can optimize you MySQL database schema to get similar performance like MongoDB or even better.